 Turnitin is a web-based service to which papers are submitted by students as part of course assignments and compared to resources in the database, with the results of the comparison (including hyperlinks to web pages or other papers with the same text) sent to the instructor.
 Turnitin also offers other services including Peer Review, an online collaborative learning solution to protect against peer collusion and Research Resources, for preemptive plagiarism education.
 The easiest way to use Turnitin is through the Canvas LMS.

-Baylor faculty are not able to use Turnitin to check their own scholarly writing.
+Baylor faculty and researchers are not permitted to use Turnitin to check their own scholarly writing.
 Instead, Turnitin offers a separate service called iThenticate which can be purchased independently or through your own department for this purpose.

 Students who are interested in checking their work during the writing process can use Draft Coach by Turnitin.
 More than just checking, Draft Coach encourages learning by providing guidance on how to address errors and improve writing before final submission.
 Support for using Draft Coach is available from the University Writing Center.

-When Turnitin is used for a class, Baylor's office of the General Counsel requires that:
+When Turnitin is used for a class, Baylor's Office of General Counsel ("OGC") requires that:

 - The course syllabus for each course making use of Turnitin must provide the following notice: